ducktown/duckietown.org/classes/2017/17-ETHZ/index.md

 ### A personal experience

-Each student gets their own personal Duckiebot and can bring it home.
+Each student gets their own personal Duckiebot (which they need to build from parts).

 <!-- On the first day, you will be given a box of parts. -->